In 2017, a crowdfunding campaign led by the council received massive support from:

 The crowdfunding raised just over £460,000 towards restoring the Terrace.

 The original idea for crowdfunding was put forward by residents after unsuccessful council bids for funding from government and the National Lottery.

-The crowdfunding aim was to raise enough money to restore three arches to showcase how the fully restored terrace could look and perhaps attract further funding for the project.
+The crowdfunding aim was to raise enough money to restore 3 arches to show how the fully restored terrace could look.
+We hoped it would also attract further funding for the project.

 A great success

 The crowdfunding campaign attracted widespread support from local residents and businesses.